 - Career substance: New skills, services, or collaborations you want to explore

-Quarterly alignment keeps momentum intentional.
+Quarterly alignment keeps your efforts intentional.

 Try This: Build Your CEO Habit Routine